dheerajmathur91/distributed-session-management-with-spring-boot-jwts-redis/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites

 What things you need to install the software and how to install them
+- JDK 1.7
 - Redis
 - Maven